liayin/blog/_posts/2020-2-13-Pandas-basic-commands.md

 df.columns.get_loc("pear")
 ```

-Rename column from "Unnamed: 0" to "State" for the data set called "all":
+Rename column from "Unnamed: 0" to "State" for the dataframe called "all":
 ```
 all = all.rename(columns={"Unnamed: 0": "State"})
 ```